mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step4.md

 ![Generated schema for order](./images/Order%20schema.png)

 Every field has it own type specified, and you could drill further into the types by clicking on the links.
+GraphQL supports scalar types and object types.
 If you want to know more about the GraphQL schema language, you can visit https://graphql.org/learn/schema/.

 ## Create order query